getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

-For more information, see Sentry's [docs on Filtering Events]({%- link _documentation/error-reporting/configuration/filtering.md -%}).
+For more information, see Sentry's [docs on Filtering Events]({%- link _documentation/error-reporting/configuration/filtering.md -%}), [Tips for Reducing JavaScript Error Noise](https://blog.sentry.io/2017/03/27/tips-for-reducing-javascript-error-noise.html), and [Manage Your Flow of Errors Using Inbound Filters](https://blog.sentry.io/2017/11/27/setting-up-inbound-filters).

 &nbsp;
 ### Capturing Messages {#messages}